ncoronges/AIND-Sudoku/README.md

 for idx, val in enumerate(rows[::-1]):
     diagonal_units[1].append(val+cols[idx])
 ```
-As with all things, im sure there is way to write this much more simply.
+As with all things, im sure there is a way to write this much more simply.
 Feedback welcome!

 ### Install